sl424/ibus-sway/README.md

 # ibus-sway

-minimal ibus AUR build for sway (wayland)
+Minimal ibus AUR build for sway

-The ibus input switch key and ibus panel did not work for me in sway, so I only installed the only the base with wayland support without python2 dependency(ibus-setup broken).
+The ibus input switch key and ibus panel did not work for me in sway, so I only installed the base with wayland support without python2 dependency(broken ibus-setup).

-to launch ibus without panel:
+To launch ibus without panel:

 	ibus-daemon -drx --panel=disable